 The Land & Water Resources Department is responsible for maintaining lake levels for the four major lakes in Dane County: Lake Mendota, Lake Monona, Lake Waubesa and Lake Kegonsa.
 Minimum and maximum lake levels were set by the Wisconsin Department of Natural Resources in 1979 and are listed below in the information tabs for each lake.
 For information on the 2018 flooding, please visit our Flood Facts & Initiatives webpage.

-Babcock lock is closed for navigation.
+Babcock lock is open for navigation.

-LaFollette lock is closed for navigation.
+LaFollette lock is open for navigation.

 Lake | Date | Lake Level | Min | Summer Max | 1% Flood |